Find out why teachers and school leaders love PlanBee

-We enlisted the help of our team of former teachers to discuss the stress management methods they tried during term time.
+We enlisted the help of our team of teaching experts to discuss their tried and tested stress management methods.

 "I think of the thing that stresses me out the most: a difficult conversation, task, concern - that’s the frog!
 Tackle it first and eat it up.
 If I have a list of tasks to consume, I eat the uglier frog first!
 Prepare a list the night before so you’re ready to tackle the beat the next day.
 This method helps me get through it all.”